mongodb/mongo-python-driver/doc/tools.rst

 * `Djongo <https://nesdis.github.io/djongo/>`_ is a connector for using Django with MongoDB as the database backend.
 Use the Django Admin GUI to add and modify documents in MongoDB.
-  The `Djongo Source Code <https://github.com/nesdis/djongo>`_ is hosted on github and the `Djongo package <https://pypi.python.org/pypi/djongo>`_ is on pypi.
+  The `Djongo Source Code <https://github.com/nesdis/djongo>`_ is hosted on GitHub and the `Djongo package <https://pypi.python.org/pypi/djongo>`_ is on pypi.
 * `Django MongoDB Engine
   <https://django-mongodb-engine.readthedocs.io/en/latest/>`_ is a MongoDB